jiaweing/altq-qr-reader-extension/README.md

 - No data is sent to external servers
 - QR code processing happens entirely in your browser
 - No tracking or analytics included
+- Fonts are locally bundled and don't make external requests
+- All resources are served from the extension package

 ## Contributing